 All CE courses must be taken through board-approved providers.
 Alternatively, CE can be earned by attending a board meeting (up to three hours of general CE), presenting or moderating an event (up to 10 hours), or instructing a graduate-level course (up to five hours).
 There is no limit on the number of hours earned through home-study courses, and all 25 general hours can be covered by sex therapy or hypnosis training.

 For Counselors Licensed in Other States

-The Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling has an alternative route to licensure for counselors who have already obtained their professional counseling licenses in other states.
-This process involves a provisional license and is further delineated on the Board’s website.
+The Florida Board of Clinical Social Work, Marriage and Family Therapy, and Mental Health Counseling has an alternative route to licensure for counselors who have already obtained their professional counseling licenses in other states - applying by endorsement.

 Average Counselor Salary in Florida

 The following types of counselors in Florida can expect to earn the corresponding average hourly and annual wages, according to the U.S. Bureau of Labor Statistics:

 The following scholarships are available to aspiring LMHCs in Florida: